 How to Start a Holiday Decorating Business

-If you enjoy decorating for the holidays and are creative and handy with tools, a holiday decorating home business can be a profitable business for you.
-Holiday decorating businesses make the inside and/or outside of homes and businesses festive.
-Because of its seasonal nature, this could be a second home business that you could piggyback onto another that is busy the rest of the year, such as interior design or a home staging business, or it can be a seasonal side-hustle to make extra money.
+If you enjoy decorating for the holidays and are creative and handy with tools, then holiday decorating could be a profitable home business for you.
+Holiday decorators make the inside and outside of homes and businesses festive.
+Because of its seasonal nature, this could be a second venture that you could piggyback onto another that is more consistent during the rest of the year, such as interior design or a home staging business.
+Or, you can pursue it as a seasonal side-hustle to make extra money.

 No special training required

 Takes time to build client base

 Types of Holiday Decorating